 Traditional watermist system Automist Activation Glass bulb or fusible link (mechanical thermal) Electronic trigger based on smoke detection and thermal sensing System design Wet pipe (i.e. one that is permanently charged with water) Non pressurised (open) dry pipe Nozzle location Ceiling (or close to ceiling) mounted Wall mounted at 1.3m height Discharge performance The system should be capable of providing pressures and flow rates to permit all the watermist nozzles in the fire test room or largest compartment, whichever is the greater, up to a maximum area of operation (AMAO) of 64 m2, to operate simultaneously at not less than the greater of: a) the nozzle pressure given by the pass criteria determined by the test in Annex C if BS 8458; or b) the approval listed discharge performance.
 The electronic activation ensures only one watermist nozzle activates with not less than the pressure and flow given by the pass criteria determined by the test in Annex C of BS 8458.
-Minimum run time 10 minutes 30 minutes (connected to mains water) Ceiling height 3.5m or 5.5m height depending on fire test results according to Annex C of BS 8458 3.5m height depending on fire test results according to Annex C of BS 8458.
+Minimum run 10 minutes time 30 minutes (connected to mains water) Ceiling height 3.5m or 5.5m height depending on fire test results according to Annex C of BS 8458 3.5m height depending on fire test results according to Annex C of BS 8458.
 Higher ceiling heights if supported by fire engineering justification

-Compliance to BS 8458:2015
+Conformance to BS 8458:2015

-The table below helps readers understand how Automist complies with the applicable clauses of BS8458:2015 and where to find further details in this DIOM:
+The table below helps readers understand how Automist conforms with BS 8458:2015 and where to find further details in this DIOM.
+BS 8458 is a code of practice, as per BS 0, the standard for standards (clause 9.4.1):